|作者：||Committee on Specific Commitments|

 ANNUAL REPORT OF THE COMMITTEE ON SPECIFIC COMMITMENTS

-Since its Annual Report of 2014 to the Council for Trade in Services, the Committee on Specific Commitments (CSC) held two formal meetings, respectively on 18 March and 2 June 2015.
-During the period covered by this report, the Committee addressed two standing items - classification issues and scheduling issues – and considered possible future work.
+Since its Annual Report of 2013 to the Council for Trade in Services, the Committee on Specific Commitments (CSC) held four formal meetings, respectively on 29 October 2013, 25 February 2014, 7 May 2014, and 18 September 2014.
+During the period covered by this report, the Committee addressed two items: classification issues and scheduling issues.

 1 classification issues

-1.1.
-During the reporting period, the Committee continued to consider the issue of "new services" based on an informal Note the Secretariat had prepared upon the request of the Committee, which contains an illustrative list of services identified in previous discussions as not being explicitly referred to in document W/120.
+1.3.
+Building upon the sectoral discussion on classification issues, the Committee started to consider the issue of "new services" at the meeting on 18 September 2014.
+As a starting point, upon the request of the Committee, the Secretariat prepared an illustrative list of services identified in previous discussions as not being explicitly referred to in document W/120.
 The Secretariat Note also provides a brief background on the issue of "new services" and suggests a number of general questions for consideration.
-Members expressed divergent views with respect to a number of issues such as: whether "new services" existed, whether a definition of "new services" was needed, and the implications of "new services" for existing commitments under the GATS.
-In this context, there were further discussions on the nature of cloud computing services with different views expressed as well.
-In addition, a number of Members reiterated that the discussion on the issue of "new services" should not affect the scope of the existing commitments under the GATS.
+Divergent views were expressed at the meeting on a number of issues such as: whether there existed "new services", whether a definition of "new services" was needed, and the implications of "new services" for existing commitments.
+It was agreed that the Chairman of the Committee would hold consultations on how to proceed with further discussions on the issue of "new services".

 2 scheduling issues

 2.1.
 There was no substantive discussion under this item during the reporting period.

 The reports of the formal meetings are contained in documents S/